That Yellow Bastard: Plot

 Afterwards, alone in prison and abandoned by his wife Eileen (who remarries and finally has children) and his friends, he finds solace in the carefully disguised weekly letters he receives from Nancy.
 Hartigan quickly develops a paternal love for young Nancy, and sees her as the daughter he never had.
 For eight years, he drags himself through his jail time, his only respite the letters his young admirer sends him, until finally the letters stop coming.
 Although he initially believes Nancy has merely outgrown her childhood hero, Hartigan soon becomes increasingly worried that Senator Roark has finally found her.
 His fears are confirmed when a deformed, hairless visitor with sickly yellow skin who smells distinctly like garbage arrives at his prison cell and punches him out.
 Hartigan awakens and discovers the same type of envelope Nancy always uses containing an index finger from the right hand of a 19-year-old girl.

 Believing Nancy to be in imminent danger, Hartigan decides to find some way out, and contacts his lawyer, Lucille (the lesbian parole officer from The Hard Goodbye).
 Much to her surprise and disgust, Hartigan decides to claim responsibility to the crimes of which he was accused.
 At his parole hearing, he is humiliated again when Senator Roark piously offers to forgive him.
 Hartigan knows it's a ruse to insult him, but asks Senator Roark for forgiveness in order to win parole.
 Hartigan is finally released, apparently due to Senator Roark's satisfaction over his confession and submission.

 Back on the streets, the now 60-year-old Hartigan sets off to find Nancy.
 He goes to her apartment, but finds it empty and in disarray.
 The only clue to her whereabouts is a pack of matches from Kadie's bar.
 Following the lead, Hartigan discovers that she is now a woman who works in the club as an exotic dancer - and is unharmed.
 The envelope containing the finger was merely a ploy to lead Roark to Nancy.
 Hartigan smells a set-up, and something far worse: the distinct odor of rotting garbage.
 "That Yellow Bastard", the man who arrived at the cell with the envelope, has followed him and found Nancy.

 Nancy recognizes Hartigan and jumps into his arms, kissing him.
 They leave Kadie's and get into her car.
 There is a high-speed pursuit, with the "Bastard" close on their tail, Hartigan uses Nancy's revolver to fire a precise shot that hits the "Bastard" in the neck.
 Hartigan insists on stopping to confirm the kill; accompanied by Nancy, he discovers the "Bastard's" foul-smelling blood everywhere, but no body.
 Eventually, he and Nancy hide out in a motel.
 There, they share a kiss, where Nancy reveals she is in love with him; but Hartigan refuses to move any further because of his age and the paternalistic nature of his relationship to Nancy.
-Unknown to them, the "Bastard" has hidden in the backseat of Nancy's car, and emerges while they talk.
+Unknown to them, the "Bastard" has hidden in the backseat of Nancy's car, and he emerges while they talk.